informatica752/Informatica7522/prompt.md

 **ChatGPT**: goes much deeper into internal details, finding specific contacts for advanced or niche requests (like archives).

-**Gemini** keeps it simple for the general public, showing only the most important tourist lines and the official church registry email.
+**Gemini**: keeps it simple for the general public, showing only the most important tourist lines and the official church registry email.